Jason Magee

 Using the menu, import your SHP file.
 Note that the ability to import SHP files comes from the BlenderGIS add-on.

 These options will appear.
-The field holding the elevation in my case is caused ZVALUE.
+The field holding the elevation in my case is called ZVALUE.

 Point Cloud